Victor611-nets/Sales_database/README.md

 This project covers the entire workflow from importing and cleaning data to generating advanced analytics reports.
 It demonstrates best practices in data engineering and analytics using PostgreSQL.

+📬 Connect

+Feel free to connect with me on:

+LinkedIn

+Twitter